The Importance of Fusing in Encaustic Painting

 Fusing with the Encaustic Iron

-It is compact, sturdy, has no holes and maintains the correct temperature.
+Choose the iron when you want a smooth texture.
+The Encaustic Iron is not a regular household iron with holes in it.
+The “Encaustic Art” Iron, developed by Michael Bossom, is compact, sturdy, and maintains the correct temperature.
 These features make it perfect for encaustic.
 It also doubles as a mini hot plate (when we need to melt just one pot of wax).
 The iron is great for many surface textures, and also for incorporating collage.

-Selecting a different fusing tool will provide the artist with a variety of surface textures.
+Selecting different fusing tools will provide a variety of surface textures in your encaustic work:

-- The Embossing Heat Gun allows you to maintain texture and is the gentlest of these three tools
+- The embossing hot air tool allows you to maintain texture and is the gentlest fusing option.

 I am also a jeweler.
 My question is can I use my Smith Little torch for fusing?
 Thank you